Circular based fish feed via insects

 The world's commercial fish stocks are depleted.
-Tonnes of food is thrown away each year.
+Tons of food is thrown away each year.
 Meanwhile, farmed fish are often fed with imported wild-caught fish and soybeans.

-Whilst the global population is increasing, so too is our consumption of seafood.
+While the global population is increasing, so too is our consumption of seafood.
 Meanwhile, 90% of the world’s commercial fish stocks are depleted or overexploited.
-Farmed fish are often seen as an opportunity to provide people with seafood without increasing pressure on the world’s oceans.
+Farmed fish is often seen as an opportunity to provide people with seafood without increasing pressure on the world’s oceans.
 Today, about half of all seafood in the global market is farmed, but this is also not without challenges.
 Farmed fish is raised on feed that mainly consists of soybeans and wild-caught fish, often from different parts of the world.
 These are foods that could be eaten by humans without first taking a detour through fish.
-Global fish farming therefore contributes negatively to the global food supply.
+Global fish farming, therefore, contributes negatively to the global food supply.

 ”Our food should (preferably) not eat our food.”